Salt Lake City,

 Facts about poverty and hunger in America

 Even in the world’s greatest food-producing nation, children and adults face poverty and hunger in every county across America.
-In 2017:

 - A household that is food insecure has limited or uncertain access to enough food to support a healthy life.